-The Master of Arts in Teaching (MAT) Program is designed for liberal arts graduates who majored in mathematics or who have taken a minimum of six mathematics courses beyond Calculus I who wish to teach in middle or secondary schools and who have not completed any professional education courses.
+The Master of Arts in Teaching (MAT) Program is designed for graduates who wish to teach in middle or secondary schools, have not completed a teaching licensure program, and majored in mathematics or who have taken a minimum of six mathematics courses beyond Calculus I (applicants who are close to completing the prerequisite minimum number of math courses are encouraged to contact the program).

-In collaboration with the Graduate School of Arts & Sciences, students in this 12-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
+Students in this degree program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
 Program graduates complete courses in professional education, additional graduate courses in their content fields, and a student-teaching experience.

 The Master of Arts in Teaching Program is a 12-month program for full-time students seeking initial licensure for teaching at the middle, junior, or senior high school levels in accordance with requirements in the state of Massachusetts.
 Licensure reciprocity exists with many states, but students should investigate specifics in the state of anticipated residence.

-The program begins in May each year, though in some cases students may begin in July or September.
+The program begins in July each year, though in some cases students may begin in September.
 It is also possible to complete the degree over a longer time period as a part-time student.

-Students complete three or four courses in their chosen field of study in the Graduate School of Arts & Sciences or in the School of Education and learn pedagogy and teaching methodology in the School of Education.
+Students complete four courses in their chosen field of study in the School of Education focused on pedagogical content knowledge or in the Graduate School of Arts & Sciences focused on advanced content knowledge.

-The professional education component consists of study in foundations of education, curriculum and methods of instruction, and student-teaching.
+The professional education component consists of the study of curriculum and methods of instruction, adolescent development and learning, topics in special education, urban education, and foundations of education.
+Students complete a two-semester practicum experience culminating in student-teaching.
 This combination ensures strength in the field of study combined with a comprehensive set of teaching skills appropriate to adolescents.

-- SED DS 502 Introduction to Adolescent Development (2 cr)
+- SED DS 502 Adolescent Development and Learning (2 cr)

 - SED SE 510 Special Education: Curriculum and Instruction (2 cr)